AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module16/ex5.md

 - Use the same names for KPIs and Metrics for Google Analytics as for Customer Journey Analytics so that the digital analytics team can speak 1 language only.
 - Data View filtered to show f.i. data for 1 market only, or 1 brand, or only for Mobile Devices.

-On the **Connections**-screen, check the checkbox in front of the connection you just created.
+On the **Connections** screen, check the checkbox in front of the connection you just created.

 ![demo](./images/exta.png)